Extending the TYPO3 Core¶

 Hooks are basically places in the source code where a user function will be called for processing, if such has been configured.

 Changed in version 12.0: Signals and slots and all related classes have been removed from the Core.
 Use PSR-14 events instead.

 Lina Wolf: Extending Extensions @ TYPO3 Developer Days 2019

-Events and Hooks are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see XCLASS extensions).
-Because only one extension of a PHP class can exist at a time while hooks and events may allow many different user-designed processor functions to be executed.
-With TYPO3 v10 the EventDispatcher was introduced.
-It is a strongly typed method of extending TYPO3 and therefore recommended to use wherever available.
+Events and hooks are the recommended way of extending TYPO3 compared to extending PHP classes with a child class (see XCLASS extensions).
+Using the XCLASS functionality only one extension of a PHP class can exist at a time while hooks and events may allow many different user-designed processor functions to be executed.
+With TYPO3 v10 the event dispatcher was introduced.
+It is a strongly typed way of extending TYPO3 and therefore recommended to use wherever available.

-However, Events have to be emitted and Hooks have to be implemented, in the TYPO3 Core or an extension before you can use them, while extending a PHP class via the XCLASS method allows you to extend any class you like.
+However, events have to be emitted and hooks have to be implemented in the TYPO3 Core or an extension before they can be used, while extending a PHP class via the XCLASS method allows you to extend any class you like.

-If you need to extend something which has no event or hook yet, then you should suggest emitting an event.
-Normally that is rather easily done by the author of the source you want to extend.
+If you need to extend the functionality of a class which has no event or hook yet, then you should suggest emitting an event.
+Normally that is rather easily done by the author of the source you want to extend:

 For the TYPO3 Core create an issue on forge.typo3.org.

 For a third-party extension create in issue in the according issue tracker of that extension.